Libertarian Republican

-In American politics, a Libertarian Republican is a politician or Republican Party member who has advocated libertarian policies while typically voting for and being involved with the Republican Party.
+In American politics, a Libertarian Republican or Republitarian is a politician or Republican Party member who has advocated libertarian policies while typically voting for and being involved with the Republican Party.

 Beliefs and size

-The Republican Party has historically been divided into factions.
-In 2012, the libertarian branch of the party was described as smaller than other branches, including Tea Party voters (the "populist, Pro-limited government Tea Party wing" of the party), pragmatic "Main Street" Republicans, and evangelical Christian conservatives.
+The Republican Party has historically encompassed competing ideological factions.
+In 2012, the libertarian wing was characterized as smaller than the populist Tea Party faction (sometimes described as its more radical element), the pragmatic "Main Street" establishment, and the evangelical Christian conservatives.
 According to a 2012 New York Times analysis, libertarian Republicans have a variety of motivating issues.
 On economic and domestic policy, they favor deregulation and tax cuts, repeal of the Affordable Care Act, and protecting gun rights.
 On social issues, they favor privacy and oppose the USA Patriot Act and oppose the war on drugs.
 On foreign and defense policy, libertarian Republicans are non-interventionists.
 Some libertarians favor abortion rights, while other libertarian Republicans oppose abortion.
 Two-thirds of libertarian Republicans are males.

 In a 2014 Pew Research Center survey on political typology and polarization, 12% of Republicans described themselves as libertarian.
 In a 2023 New York Times poll of the Republican coalition, 14% of Republicans were considered Libertarian conservatives.
 As of August 2023, 38% support providing additional support to Ukraine, 34% support cutting corporate taxes over raising tariffs, 19% consider themselves very conservative, 45% believe abortion should be mostly or always legal, 51% are against comprehensive immigration reform, 73% say they favor the "protection of individual freedom over traditional values", and 13% want a candidate who would "fight corporations that promote woke left ideology."
 In the 2024 Republican Party presidential primaries, 43% would vote for Donald Trump and 12% would vote for Ron DeSantis.